Table of Contents

 Hopefully, further research will allow us better to understand the links between airborne pollutants and dementia and develop strategies to protect ourselves from these harmful substances.

-Dementia is complex and policy, and individual contributions are significant in its prevention.
+Dementia is complex; policy and individual contributions are significant in its prevention.

 Early interventions, such as educational programs that promote brain health, can help reduce the risk of dementia later in life.